 POTENTIALLY LIABLE PARTIES

 When a scaffolding accident occurs, many other individuals on top of the general contractor can be held accountable for the injury.
 This can include the manufacturers, subcontractors and vendors.
 This is because you may be able to attribute fault to one or more of these parties, citing negligence on their part.
-An attorney can help you determine the best course of action, and we will do this for no cost.
+A third party liability attorney can help you determine the best course of action, and we will do this for no cost.
 In fact, when we take on a case, we only charge legal fees once we win money on your behalf.
 You may be able to sue for various damages, such as:

 - Medical bills